Shopify, Magento or WooCommerce? An Introduction to the Best Three Online eCommerce Solutions

 The main differentiator with Shopify is that it offers the absolute most streamlined approach to setting up an online store.

 In fact, you don’t even have to worry about finding a hosting provider or installing any software — it’s all included.
 Shopify’s hosting service is high quality and includes unlimited bandwidth, a built-in CDN, and automatic site backups.
 Additionally, Shopify handles updating and maintaining the underlying software for you — which is not the case with WooCommerce or Magento.

-That means all you need to do is sign up for an account, choose a theme and start adding products — though you can add a custom domain should you wish (recommended).
+That means all you need to do is sign up for an account, choose a theme and start adding products — though you can add a custom domain name should you wish (highly recommended).

 All of the necessary eCommerce functionality is supported out of the box, so you won’t need to give a moment’s thought to setting up a secure shopping cart, creating a system for tracking orders or implementing a payment gateway.

 This brings me to the next point: Your shop’s design, which is determined by your choice of theme.
 These professionally designed themes work very much like WordPress themes: They provide a template for the design and aesthetics of your site, as well as some base functionalities.